-Choose Your End Point
+Step 1: Choose Your End Point

 Take into account how long you have for your road trip and what sorts of things you’d like to see and then pick a point on the map to be your final destination.

-Plot Out Your Route
+Step 2: Plot Out Your Route

 With Google Maps and a million other GPS tools, it is easy to leave your route planning up to the satellite gods.
 When you’re stuck without reception, though, you may come to regret that, and it’s also important to note that the most interesting route may not be the fastest.

 In addition to planning out your route ahead of time, you’re going to want to have at least some idea of where you’ll stop for the night each time.
 You don’t have to go as far as making hotel reservations, as you may end up being too tired to keep going or want to keep on driving for another hour, but it’s definitely good to have at least a faint idea of where you’ll end up at the end of every day.

-Research, Research, Research
+step 3: Research, Research, Research

 If you don’t see at least one world’s largest item on your drive, did you really take a road trip?
-Everyone knows that a good road trip is filled with tons of fun stops and kitchy attractions, and while sometimes the best way to find out about those is from signs on the side of the road, there are other gems that are well documented and you really don’t want to miss.
+Everyone knows that a good road trip is filled with tons of fun stops and kitschy attractions, and while sometimes the best way to find out about those is from signs on the side of the road, there are other gems that are well documented and you really don’t want to miss.

 During your time researching, you’re going to come across ten times as many things to do as you’re possibly going to have time for.
 Take a look at your list and pick out the things that you’re most interested in doing and put them on a shorter list of must-dos.

-Throw Your Plan Out the Window
+Step 5: Throw Your Plan Out the Window